Disabled People's Direct Action Network: Disability Discrimination Act 1995 and Rights Now!

+Post 1995 actions and legacy

 In the UK in May 1997 there was a change of government with the Labour party winning and with Tony Blair MP as the new Prime Minister.
 However, many disabled people had misgivings about the unclear proposals coming from the New Labour government ministers on what was called by some, welfare reform, and called cuts by others.
 On 22 December 1997 DAN and other organisations had organised a one-day protest against these forthcoming cuts, held in Trafalgar Square.
 A group of "Danners" broke away from this rally and headed down Whitehall towards the gates of Downing Street.
 They had red paint hidden inside paper coffee cups, and throwing the paint on themselves they protested on the floor in front of the gates for the TV news crews that were stationed there for any sudden political news reasons.
 The protest was named after one of the banners, "Blair's Blood".
 As well as being shown on UK national news, the protest details and images went around the world, including the front page of the New York Times.
 Although there were cuts in welfare benefits for disabled people, and especially after 2010 and the austerity programme started by the Coalition government, it can be argued that the 1997 protest at least paused these cuts for some years.
-This campaigning has continued in the UK with Disabled People Against Cuts, DPAC.

 On 20 November 2001, supported by DAN in the UK and disabled people's campaigns across all the European Union countries, and coordinated by the European Disability Forum and the Buses for All campaign, all new buses to be used anywhere in the EU had to be fully accessible by EU law, with a timetable to phase out the old, inaccessible buses.
 Double deckers were the last bus type to become fully accessible.
 This was done using the EU's single market powers.

+The number of DAN actions recorded following 2002 significantly decreases, though there are recorded actions up until 2022.

+Disabled People Against Cuts, DPAC was founded in 2010, using similar tactics and campaigning on similar issues.